opstrace/opstrace/README.md

 Since **data never leaves your network**, it remains private.

-With **authenticated multi-tenant APIs** each team or environment can have their own protected sandbox to work with (tenants offer authorization and rate-limiting).
+With **authenticated multi-tenant APIs**, each team or environment can have their own protected sandbox to work with (tenants offer authorization and rate-limiting).

-Storing data in your cloud provider's object store (e.g. S3) and exposing data retention primitives makes cost **controllable, and up to 10x cheaper** than popular metered service providers.
+Storing data in your cloud provider's object store (e.g. S3) and exposing data retention primitives makes cost **controllable and up to 10x cheaper** than popular metered service providers.

 ## Quick Start